Quik App

 Structuring the Product

-This removes friction and increases engagement; users don’t need separate accounts or workflows.
+Supporting dual roles removes friction and increases engagement; users don’t need separate accounts or workflows.

 To support this, I: